 We already knew mobile was gaining more and more popularity.
 Now the moment has come that mobile really can’t be ignored.
-Already 52,5% of all the internet traffic is comes from mobile devices1.
-To be visible by search engines like Google, and for the best user experience it is more important than ever to have a functional and fast mobile website.
+Already 52,5% of all the internet traffic is coming from mobile devices1.
+To be visible by search engines like Google, and for the best user experience, it is more important than ever to have a functional and fast mobile website.
 Where do you need to focus on?

 Native apps are apps installed from an app store, like Google Play Store or the Apple App Store.
 Webapps are like websites that function well on every device and browser.
-The functions of native apps and webapps are starting to look more and more like each other.
+The functions of native apps and web apps are starting to look more and more like each other.
 Google already shows native apps in its searches on mobile!

 Still, we noticed that native apps are used more and more for specific goals.
-So we expect that the gap between native and web apps actually becomes bigger.
+So we expect that the gap between native and web apps becomes bigger.
 Take a look at marketing automation software HubSpot, for example.
 The web app shows all the functions you expect of this software, whereas the native app only shows dashboards and statistics.

 Do you want your website to be functional and fast for mobile?
 At Sterc, we try to act fast when we hear about updates like Google Pagespeed.
 That’s why we’ve found several solutions to enhance the speed of your mobile website so that you can get a high Pagespeed score again.
 Want to know how?
 Contact us.